saminu00/Customer-Churn-Analysis/README.md

 ##  **Conclusion**
 This project highlights how **pandas** alone can be a powerful tool for data analysis.
-By analyzing customer churn, I demonstrated my ability to clean data, uncover insights, and provide actionable business recommendations—all using **Python**.
+By analyzing customer churn, I demonstrated my ability to clean data, uncover insights, and provide actionable business recommendations all using **Python**.